A parallel pull labelling algorithm for the resource constrained shortest path problem: Introduction

-The RCSPP is NP-hard and arises as a core sub-problem in many large-scale applications, both as a standalone problem and as a pricing sub-problem within column generation and branch-and-price algorithms \cite{desaulniers2005, desrosiers2024, uchoa2024}.
+The RCSPP is NP-hard and arises as a core sub-problem in many large-scale applications, both as a standalone problem and as a pricing sub-problem within column generation and branch-and-price algorithms \citep{desaulniers2005, desrosiers2024, uchoa2024}.

-The RCSPP is commonly solved via labelling algorithms, a dynamic programming method that extend partial paths one edge at a time while maintaining feasibility and dominance conditions \cite{irnich2005}.
-A label represents a partial path and stores the accumulated cost and resource state, while dominated labels—those that are worse in all dimensions — are pruned to limit the search space.
+The RCSPP is commonly solved via labelling algorithms, a dynamic programming method that extend partial paths one edge at a time while maintaining feasibility and dominance conditions \citep{irnich2005}.
+A label represents a partial path and stores the accumulated cost and resource state, while dominated labels, those that are no better in any dimension (cost and every resource) than some other label at the same vertex, are pruned to limit the search space.

-Push labelling algorithms (e.g., \cite{irnich2005, baldacci2011, sadykov2020}) handle dominance and feasibility pruning but can be memory intensive due to frequent dynamic insertions and removals of labels into the label storage of the vertices extended to.
+Push labelling algorithms (e.g., \citealp{irnich2005, baldacci2011, sadykov2020}) handle dominance and feasibility pruning but can be memory intensive due to frequent dynamic insertions and removals of labels into the label storage of the vertices extended to.
 The algorithm parallelises well to two threads (forward and backward search) but more threads can lead to higher contention for the label storage and slower performance.

-Bi-directional search was introduced by \cite{salani2006} where a deterministically chosen midpoint was used.
-Later \cite{tilk2017} introduced a dynamic midpoint selection strategy that balances the number of forward and backward labels.
+Bi-directional search was introduced by \citet{salani2006} where a deterministically chosen midpoint was used.
+Later \citep{tilk2017} introduced a dynamic midpoint selection strategy that balances the number of forward and backward labels, and enhancements to bi-directional dynamic programming for the RCSPP have continued to be studied since \citep{salani2024}.
 We follow this line of research and extend the pull labelling algorithm to a bi-directional algorithm with dynamic midpoint selection.

-\cite{sadykov2020} uses buckets to group labels into intervals of resource accumulation within a vertex, this allows for the optimisation of dominance checks by only comparing with labels in relevant buckets and use quick rejections on minimal label costs for a bucket.
+\citep{sadykov2020} uses buckets to group labels into intervals of resource accumulation within a vertex, this allows for the optimisation of dominance checks by only comparing with labels in relevant buckets and use quick rejections on minimal label costs for a bucket.

-For the case with elementary paths in a column generation context it is common to use a neighbourhood relaxation, ng-paths, introduced by \cite{baldacci2011}.
-A neighbourhood $ng_i$ for a vertex $i$ is a set of vertices wherein the path is must not contain any vertex in $ng_i$ more than once since the last visit to $i$.
-Neighbourhoods can differ from vertex to vertex and can be constructed dynamically for each column generation iteration until a maximum size is reached \cite{bulhoes2018}.